 ENG-3193 Literature, Text and Education - 10 ECTS

-Exchange students and Fulbright students: 15 April for the autumn semester and 1 October for the spring semester.
+Exchange students and Fulbright students: 15 April for courses offered in the autumn semester and 1 October for courses offered in the spring semester.

 - advanced analytical and hermeneutic capacity of specific texts.